zxeenu/heavy-telegram-bot/README.md

 - Associating logs with correlation IDs handling using `contextvars`
 - Computes time taken for event to be received into Gateway and dispatched out of Gateway
-- Speeds up user response by reusing videos and audios already uploaded to Telegram if available via a Redis hashmap
+- Speeds up user response by reusing videos and audios already uploaded to Telegram if available via a Redis hashmap.
+If the uploaded link is expired, we default to fetching the data from object storage via a presigned url.
 - Cleans up files saved to disk via an Redis counter.
 Files are deleted oldest first.
+- Handles rate limiting of meaningful events.

-#### Rate limiting (🚧 PLANNED)
+#### Rate limiting

 Strategy: Fixed Window Rate Limiting with TTL

 This strategy limits how many actions a user can perform within a fixed time window.
 It uses a Redis key per user (e.g. rate:user:<id>) to count requests.
 The counter resets after a set TTL (e.g. 60 seconds), allowing automatic cleanup.
 If the request count exceeds the allowed limit during the window, further requests are denied until the TTL expires.

+Since we are publishing raw telegram events from Gateway into the message broker we can't blindly increment the usage count with this event.
+Instead, we are allowing services to decide when to increment the usage count. **This should be done after meaningful events.**

 ### Task Roadmap